nateofspades/Coffee-Trends-in-NYC/README.md

 xxxxxxxxxxxxxxxxxxx(To be filled in when the file has been uploaded)xxxxxxxxxxxxxxxx

 **Trend Simulator - Simulation** <br />
-(This file uses the processed shops.csv and insights from EDA to build the simulator.) <br /> xxxxxxxxxxxxxxxxxxx(To be filled in when the file has been uploaded)xxxxxxxxxxxxxxxx
+(This file uses the processed shops.csv file and insights from EDA to build the simulator.) <br /> xxxxxxxxxxxxxxxxxxx(To be filled in when the file has been uploaded)xxxxxxxxxxxxxxxx

 ### Introduction